ucfnlp/vagueness/README.md

 # vagueness

-To run, navigate to the 'code_gan/' directory, then run `python acgan.py --train` to train the GRU model.
+To run, navigate to the 'code_gan/' directory, then run `python acgan.py` to train and test the AC-GAN model.

-To test the model, run
+To only test the model, run
+`python acgan.py --test`.

+To only train the model, run
-`python acgan.py`.
+`python acgan.py --train`.